aws/amazon-documentdb-jdbc-driver/README.md

 | "112233" | "George Jackson" | "\[ \\"Vogue\\", \\"People\\",  \\"USA Today\\" \]" |
 | "112244" | "Joan Starr" | "1" |

+### Schema Generation Limitations

+The DocumentDB JDBC driver imposes a limit on the length of identifiers at 128 characters.
+The schema generator may truncate the length of generated identifiers (table names and column names) to ensure they fit that limit.

 ## Schema Management

 Schema can be managed in the following ways: